pepkit/pepspec/docs/pipestat/README.md

 ## How does pipestat work?

 A pipeline author defines all the outputs produced by a pipeline by writing a JSON-schema.
 The pipeline then uses pipestat to report pipeline outputs as the pipeline runs, either via the Python API or command line interface.
-The user configures results to be stored either in a [YAML-formatted file](https://yaml.org/spec/1.2/spec.html) or a [PostgreSQL database](https://www.postgresql.org/).
+The user configures results to be stored either in a [YAML-formatted file](https://yaml.org/spec/1.2/spec.html), a [PostgreSQL database](https://www.postgresql.org/) or on [PEPhub](https://pephub.databio.org/).
 The results are recorded according to the pipestat specification, in a standard, pipeline-agnostic way.
 This way, downstream software can use this specification to create universal tools for analyzing, monitoring, and visualizing pipeline results that will work with any pipeline or workflow.

 <!-- TODO: This needs a graphical representation here. -->